Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 </codeblock>

 These indicators can be visualized, plot the box-plot of each sensory attributes.
-Do it on six attributes and add the line corresponding to the mean.
+Do it on three attributes and add the line corresponding to the mean.

 <codeblock id="01_05">